 Justin Thomas set a new tournament score of 253 (27-under) when winning the Sony Open in 2017.

-Interestingly, the last six winners of the Sony Open all played the previous week at the Tournament of Champions.
+Six of the last seven winners of the Sony Open all played the previous week at the Tournament of Champions, with Smith the odd one out.